“I have not failed. I’ve just found 10,000 ways that won’t work.“

 Information for Patients

-IF YOU RECEIVE IVIG OR OTHER PLASMA-DERIVED MEDICATIONS, THERE IS GOOD CHANCE YOU ARE NOT RECEIVING YOUR FULL DOSE YOUR DOCTOR PRESCRIBED.
+IF YOU RECEIVE IVIG OR OTHER PLASMA-DERIVED MEDICATIONS, IT’S POSSIBLE YOU ARE NOT RECEIVING YOUR FULL DOSE YOUR DOCTOR PRESCRIBED.

 WASTED MEDICATION